vladimir-v-diaz/demo/README.md

 threshold of keys can compromise clients.
 This includes relying on a single online key (such as only being protected by SSL) or a single offline key (such as most software update systems use to sign files).
-In this example, we attempt to sign a role file with a less-than-a-threshold number of keys.
+In this example, we attempt to sign a role file with less-than-a-threshold number of keys.
 The single key (suppose this is a compromised key) used for signing is to demonstrate that roles must be signed with the total number of keys required for the role.
 In order to compromise a role, an attacker would have to